MustafaAlzahaby/Sub-Tracker/DEPLOYMENT.md

 # 🚀 SubTracker Deployment Guide

-This guide will walk you through deploying SubTracker to production using Vercel and setting up payment processing with Verifona/2Checkout.
+This guide will walk you through deploying SubTracker to production using Vercel and setting up payment processing with Paddle.

 ## 📋 Pre-Deployment Checklist